awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

 1. Verify that you have all that you need to submit your board for qualification with the FreeRTOS qualification check script\.

-   For more information about running the qualification check script, see [FreeRTOS Qualification Check Script](afq-script.md)\.
+   For more information about running the qualification check script, see [FreeRTOS qualification check script](afq-script.md)\.

 1. Submit your qualified board for listing in the AWS Partner Device Catalog through the [Device Listing Portal](https://partnercentral.awspartner.com/DeviceListPage) on APN Partner Central\.
 All submissions require an AWS IoT Device Tester test result file that indicates that you passed all mandatory test cases\.
 You must be a registered APN Partner to submit your board for listing\.